rubensworks/article-privacy-decentralized/content/related-work.md

 but these can only be managed through the usual HTTP methods such as GET and PUT.
 Using WebID, everyone has a personal online identifier using which they can _authenticate_ at any data pod.
 With WAC, people can be _authorized_ using their WebID to read, write, append, or control data in files.
+Finally, LDN is used to enable pods to communicate with each other, as the LDN specification defines how messages can be sent between two agents as Linked Data.

 Make a simple overview figure of the specs in Solid and how they work together?
 {:.todo}